USGBC North Carolina: Piedmont Triad Branch

 The Branch Leadership Group oversees branch operations, and three committees help contribute to the development and operation of the branch’s activities and mission.

-- Vice-Chair: Gisele Taylor Wells, Forsyth Tech Community College
+- Chair: Gisele Taylor Wells, Forsyth Tech Community College

 - Tom Foster, LEED AP, Commissioning Worcx

 - Lorelei Elikins, Forsyth County

 Our committees are composed of volunteer members who play an important part in developing and delivering USGBC North Carolina’s annual strategy.
 All volunteers are encouraged to participate in leadership roles within each committee.
 Contact the committee chair for additional information on how to get involved.